pg-support/supt-km/docs/4. Processes/e. Amazon/Amazon Support SOPs.md

 - Reach out to customers and ask them to verify the missing information:

-  Amazon Seller Central > Manage Order > Search order number > Click recipient's name > Go to message page > Select 'Proble  with order' > Ask for detailed information from the customer > Send message.
+  Amazon Seller Central > Manage Order > Search order number > Click recipient's name > Go to message page > Select 'Problem with order' > Ask for detailed information from the customer > Send message.

+  Note: 'Problem with order' option might not be available for all Amazon stores for each region.
+If this option isn't available, simply select the closest option available.

 ![[Pasted image 20230412160550.png]]